 Our labels are printed directly onto our amber jars, but we used to use adhered plastic labels.
 This was an important upgrade for us, as it makes our jars easier to recycle and reduces the chances of contamination and plastic waste in the environment.

-We choose glass because, as acknowledged by the UK’s glass collection rate for recycling stands at 76.5%.
-That’s the second-highest rate after paper (in 2018 - expected recycling rates for following years predict glass will become the most-recycled material).
+We choose glass because the UK’s glass collection rate for recycling stands at 76.5%.
+That’s the second-highest rate after paper in 2018 (expected recycling rates for following years predict glass will become the most-recycled material).

 So, the vast majority of the packaging you get with an Aker product is recycled, recyclable, and/or biodegradable.

 Our plastic lid is the one area we’ve struggled with, but we’ve taken the step to not use shives (internal plastic lids) in our products to minimise the plastic in our products.

 Feel free to read our deep dive on sustainability in more detail.